FinOps-Open-Cost-and-Usage-Spec/foundation/steering_committee.md

 ### Speaking on behalf of the FOCUS Project

-FOCUS Contributors as individuals are welcome to express opinions and messages of political advocacy in any of their personal spaces (e.g. personal Twitter, blog) as well as within GitHub issues and PR discussions, provided it adheres to our [Code of Conduct](code_of_conduct.md).
+FOCUS contributors as individuals are welcome to express opinions and messages of political advocacy in any of their personal spaces (e.g. personal Twitter, blog) as well as within GitHub issues and PR discussions, provided it adheres to our [Code of Conduct](code_of_conduct.md).
 We require approval via FOCUS SC vote prior to posting opinions or messages of political advocacy using the voice of the FOCUS project (e.g. within technical docs, project websites, project Twitter, READMEs, or anything merged into a git repository under the FOCUS organization).